Vanessa Collier

 Vanessa N. Collier is an American blues, funk, and soul saxophonist, singer and songwriter.
-She has been nominated for seven Blues Music Awards and won one of them in 2019 and another in 2020.
+She has been nominated for twelve Blues Music Awards, including B.B.
+King Entertainer of the Year, Contemporary Blues Female Artist of the Year, and Horn Player of the Year, and has won four of them (Horn Player of the Year in 2019, 2020, and 2024 and Contemporary Blues Female Artist of the Year in 2022).

 Her influences include Bonnie Raitt, Norah Jones, The Wood Brothers, Tedeschi Trucks Band, Ray Charles, Snooks Eaglin, Aretha Franklin, Herbie Hancock, Professor Longhair, and Cannonball Adderley.

 Collier is a Selmer endorsed woodwind artist.